 - Full-time self-employed drivers can collate orders, and they also deliver the goods.

 Reports vary on the amount of money earned, but it seems the part-time order collators or shoppers earn between $9-15 per hour, plus a sum of 40 cents per item picked.
 The delivery drivers are self-employed and receive $7 per order delivered.
 They can also earn the 40 cents per item picked if they collate the order too.
 The drivers receive no employee benefits or wage guarantees but probably, rely on tips from customers to contribute to their income.
-We hope they don’t need to take out online loans to supplement their income.
+We hope they don’t need to take out a payday UK to supplement their income.